Perspective | There are flickers of hope for local journalism. So far, it’s not nearly enough.

 When I put out a call on Twitter last week, asking for examples of outstanding local journalism of the past year, I was flooded with worthy suggestions of how local journalists held public officials to account, uncovered wrongdoing, stood up for the voiceless.

 The Boston Globe investigated how police cover up the crimes of their brethren.
-The Austin American-Statesman and KVUE dug into the death of Javier Ambler who died while being arrested by police; and the Louisville Courier-Journal’s staff never let up on the infamous death of Breonna Taylor.
+The Austin American-Statesman and KVUE dug into the death of Javier Ambler while being arrested by police; and the staff of the Louisville Courier-Journal never let up on the infamous death of Breonna Taylor.

-Phil Williams of WTVF, the CBS affiliate in Nashville, uncovered how Tennessee Gov. Bill Lee’s administration has been on an $80 million, no-bid “spending spree” for COVID-19 supplies, with some contracts going to politically-connected companies.
+Phil Williams of WTVF, the CBS affiliate in Nashville, uncovered how Tennessee Gov. Bill Lee’s administration has been on an $80 million, no-bid “spending spree” for coronavirus supplies, with some contracts going to politically connected companies.

 This watchdog journalism was especially impressive given the troubles of the local-news business.
-And within the industry itself, there were some hopeful signs: Virginia-based Axios bought a small local-news startup, The Charlotte Agenda, where revenue has soared; there are plans to expand the model into other cities.
-In Tennessee, the digital Daily Memphian came on strong, competing with the 113-year-old Tennessean newspaper: “About as close as a major American city has gotten to a digital news site that can go toe-to-toe with the local daily newspaper,” Harvard’s Nieman Lab wrote.
-And collaborations like Spotlight PA and States Newsroom shored up statehouse coverage.
+And within the industry itself, there were some hopeful signs: Virginia-based Axios bought a small local news start-up, The Charlotte Agenda, where revenue has soared; there are plans to expand the model into other cities.
+In Tennessee, the digital Daily Memphian came on strong, competing with Memphis’s 179-year-old Commercial Appeal newspaper: “about as close as a major American city has gotten to a digital news site that can go toe-to-toe with the local daily newspaper,” Harvard’s Nieman Lab wrote.
+And collaborations such as Spotlight PA and States Newsroom shored up statehouse coverage.

 Despite those flickers of good news — and others, like the emergence of the Tiny News Collective that helps people start community news sites — journalism remains in a state of emergency.
 Increasingly under the control of corporate chains backed by private-equity firm, far too many American newsrooms are hemorrhaging staff.